Death doula: "Doula" etymology

 The term doula came from Ancient Greek, where the term meant "slave woman," or "maid"; already present in Mycenaean Greek, the term was probably borrowed from Carian, Lydian, or more likely Pre-Greek.
 The term doula was more commonly used again in roughly the 1960s where it often defined an individual who assisted in the birthing process.
 This individual was often a woman, one that not only helped during the birthing process but also provided support for women before and after the birth as well.
 Recently the term death doula has been coined to refer to a trained person who provides a dying individual and their family with assistance and resources.

 The terms both feminine and masculine doula and doulos are still currently in use in the Greek language today.
 The word "doula" was appropriated for use by Dana Raphael in the 1970s.
 Its meaning was changed.
 The definition in its original language means, "born a slave."
 These particular slaves were household slaves who tended to the very intimate needs of the mistress and master of the household.
-There is currently a movement in place in the United States to stop using the word bevause of its association with slavery.
+There is currently a movement in place in the United States to stop using the word because of its association with slavery.

 Associated fields

 Hospice care

-The role of a death midwife is consistent with the more holistic approach taken in hospice care.
-As a result, some hospitals and hospice centers that deal with end of life patients have had their own staff's counselors go through death doula or death midwife training.
+The role of a death doula is consistent with the more holistic approach taken in hospice care.
+As a result, some hospitals and hospice centers that deal with end of life patients have had their own staff's counselors go through death doula training.
 This can be carried out through the organisation International End of Life Doula Association (INELDA), which provides training sessions across four countries.
-The Death Midwife Training program trains hospice groups, palliative care nurses and physicians, mental health professionals, clergy, and individuals.
-These trained professionals help provide comfort and support to dying patients and their families.
-Their work ensures that patients can have a peaceful and dignified end-of-life experience.
+The Death Doula Training program trains hospice groups, palliative care nurses and physicians, mental health professionals, clergy, and individuals.